 Over the past thirty years of camping I’ve owned or used several different pump-type filters and tried different chemical purification options.
 Each has their merits and drawbacks.
 Pump-type filters have been prone to mechanical failure, tricky to use, prone to clogging and slow to use.
 Chemical purifiers take longer, leave an aftertaste, and depend on carefully measured, accurate proportions.

-I ran across the Sawyer 3-way water filter that employs hollow membrane technology derived from kidney dialysis.
-According to the company website they engineered a hollow fiber filter for quick flow, accurate filtration and to withstand back washing so the filter can be reused.
+The Sawyer 3-way water filter employs hollow membrane technology derived from kidney dialysis.
+The hollow fiber filter provides free flowing filtration and is able to withstand back washing so the filter can be reused.

-I purchased three of the Sawyer 3-way water filter elements, refit our Katadyn bags and took them on our week-long canoe trip this summer.
-After a week of trouble-free filtering for three different crews (about 40 gallons during the week for each group of nine) I am sold, the Sawyer 3-Way worked like a champ.
+I purchased three of the Sawyer 3-Way water filter elements, refit our old gravity fed system and took them on our week-long canoe trip.
+A week of trouble-free filtering for three different crews (about 40 gallons during the week for each group of nine) convinced me these are the best filters I have ever used.
+The Sawyer 3-Way worked like a champ.
 As each day passed I monitored the filter’s performance and it didn’t seem to slow down.
-Truth be told I was a little worried that we had done something wrong because the filter seemed to flow too fast!
-Be sure to check out the video for an idea of just how well the filter works.
+Truth be told I was a little worried we had done something wrong because the filter seemed to flow too fast!
+Check out the video for an idea of just how well the filter works.

 Sawyer 3-Way Inline Water Filter at Amazon